 Sales came in stronger than last year even though they fell from September to October.
 Listings dropped in both counties.
 Foreclosures are still at their historic lows…

 Let’s check out the three price tiers for the Seattle area, as measured by Case-Shiller.
 Remember, Case-Shiller’s “Seattle” data is based on single-family home repeat sales in King, Pierce, and Snohomish counties.

 All three tiers are up month-over-month, but the rate of increase is slowing for the low and middle tiers.

 Between July and August, the low tier increased 0.7 percent, the middle tier rose 0.4 percent, and the high tier was up 0.5 percent.

 Let’s have a look at the latest data from the Case-Shiller Home Price Index.
-According to January data that was released today, Seattle-area home prices were:
+According to August data that was released this morning, Seattle-area home prices were:

 Up 6.5 percent from the July 2007 peak

 Over the same period last year prices were up 0.3 percent month-over-month and year-over-year prices were up 7.6 percent.